paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-036-water-resources-development.md

 <a id="section-2226"></a>
 ## § 2226.
 Credit in lieu of reimbursement
-**(a) Requests for credits** With respect to an authorized flood damage reduction project, or separable element thereof, for which a written agreement with the Corps of Engineers for construction was finalized on or before December 31, 2014, under [section 701b–13 of this title](./chapter-015-flood-control.md#section-701b-13) (as it existed before the repeal made by section 1014(c)(3)), the Secretary may provide to the non-Federal interest, at the request of the non-Federal interest, a credit in an amount equal to the estimated Federal share of the cost of the project or separable element, in lieu of providing to the non-Federal interest a reimbursement in that amount.
+**(a) Requests for credits** With respect to an authorized flood damage reduction project, or separable element thereof, for which a written agreement with the Corps of Engineers for construction was finalized on or before December 31, 2014, under [section 701b–13 of this title](./chapter-015-flood-control.md#section-701b-13) (as it existed before the repeal made by section 1014(c)(3)),11 See References in Text note below. the Secretary may provide to the non-Federal interest, at the request of the non-Federal interest, a credit in an amount equal to the estimated Federal share of the cost of the project or separable element, in lieu of providing to the non-Federal interest a reimbursement in that amount.

 **(b) Application of credits** At the request of the non-Federal interest, the Secretary may apply such credit to the non-Federal share of the cost of carrying out other water resources development projects or studies of the non-Federal interest.

 ### Statutory Notes

 #### References in Text
-Section 1014(c)(3), referred to in subsec. (a), is section 1014(c)(3) of Pub.
+Section 1014(c)(3), referred to in subsec. (a), means section 1014(c)(3) of Pub.
 L. 113–121, title I, June 10, 2014, 128 Stat.
 1222, which repealed [section 701b–13 of this title](./chapter-015-flood-control.md#section-701b-13).

 #### Amendments
 2016—Subsec. (a).
 Pub.
 L. 114–322, § 1171(1), substituted “for which a written agreement with the Corps of Engineers for construction was finalized on or before December 31, 2014, under [section 701b–13 of this title](./chapter-015-flood-control.md#section-701b-13) (as it existed before the repeal made by section 1014(c)(3))” for “that has been constructed by a non-Federal interest under [section 701b–13 of this title](./chapter-015-flood-control.md#section-701b-13) before June 10, 2014”.